 If your everyday driving typically doesn’t involve much hard acceleration, carrying of heavy loads or cruising at high speeds, you may find that a smaller, less powerful engine will save you money on fuel.
 Company car users will make a saving on Benefit-in-Kind (BiK) tax, too, as that's linked directly to CO2 emissions.
 You can read more about CO2 emissions and fuel economy in our guide.

-Larger engines, which don't have to work so hard to produce high levels of power, were formerly the default among those who make frequent high speed motorway journeys.
-However, modern technology such as turbocharging can make a small engine behave like a much larger one, and even a modestly sized engine might be perfectly at ease on a long motorway journey.
+Larger engines, which don't have to work as hard to produce high levels of power, were formerly the default among those who make frequent high speed motorway journeys.
+However, modern technology can make a small engine behave like a much larger one, and even a modestly sized engine might be perfectly at ease on a long motorway journey.

-Remember that your driving style can dictate how much fuel you'll use, as well as the size of your car's engine.
+Remember that your driving style will also dictate how much fuel you'll use.
 Keeping the revs low by changing up to the highest possible gear will help save fuel, as will accelerating and braking gently.
 Keeping tyres correctly inflated could save you hundreds of pounds each year.
 Click here for our tips on saving fuel through frugal driving.

 What’s the difference between petrol and diesel?